Divorce in Malaysia

 Every petition must include the following:

-• A statement setting out the allegations with which the party is seeking to prove an irretrievable breakdown of the marriage.
+- A statement sets out the allegations with which the party seeks to prove an irretrievable breakdown of the marriage.

 How long will my divorce take?